Datatilsynet - DT-20/02042

 Dispute[edit | edit source]

-Did Innovation Norway have a legal basis for conducting credit rating(s) of the complaintant?
+- Did Innovation Norway have a legal basis for conducting credit rating(s) of the complainant?

 Holding[edit | edit source]

-The DPA found that Innovation Norway did not have a legal basis as per Article 6(1)(f) GDPR to conduct the credit ratings in question, that they hadn't followed up on their own internal policies and procedures and that they should have notified the DPA of the personal data breach cf. Article 33 GDPR.
+- The DPA held that Innovation Norway did not have a legal basis as per Article 6(1)(f) GDPR to conduct the credit ratings in question.

 Comment[edit | edit source]

-The complaintant was subjected to a total of ten credit ratings; one on the complaintant personally, three on his sole proprietorship and four on his limited company.
+The complainant was subjected to a total of ten credit ratings; one on the complainant personally, three on his sole proprietorship and four on his limited company.
 The latter ones were not considered as a breach of the GDPR, as limited companies in Norway are not considered personal data.
 Sole proprietorships, however, are considered to be personal data, as several decisions by the Norwegian DPA demonstrates.

 The DPA highlighted that two credit ratings were conducted late at night; one on a Saturday at 10 PM and one on a Friday around midnight.

 - The Norwegian DPA's first press release (notification) (in Norwegian): https://www.datatilsynet.no/aktuelt/aktuelle-nyheter-2021/varsel-om-overtredelsesgebyr-til-innovasjon-norge/